aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 ## Fleshing it out

 We're in business, ready to fill out the skeleton with more visit methods for more AST node types.
+(See Figure 2.)
 When we get to control-flow constructs like `if`-`else` we'll hit a new problem: they reduce to jumping around in the bytecode.
 The expression statement `yes if ok else no` becomes

     # in examples:
            0 LOAD_NAME                0 (ok)